emabimusik/features-extractor/README.md

 ## Step by Step Instructions
 * Run the file wekinatorbackground.pde
-* Run the FaceOSC file
+* Run the FaceOSC file ( you might run to a crash when you run it  for the first time,as someone said from the forum just drug it from the intial folder to desktop and  back to the initial folder again.)
 * Look at the camera to capture the face mesh.
 * Run the wekinetor from the GUI you can leave everything to default value.
 * Change only the input to 14 inputs from the VideoInput_FacialExpression and 3 outputs.